nightowl8908/Case_Study_1-Bellabeat_Smart_Device_Usage/README.md

 ## Project #2: Analysis of Video Game Data for Different Gaming Platforms

 For this project, I was interested in determining and analyzing the major trends for different video games sold on various gaming consoles.
-I used Microsoft Excel for my analysis and Power BI to create my visualzations.
+I used Microsoft Excel for my analysis and Power BI to create my visualizations.
 This analysis could be used to give business recommendations to a small gaming company looking to grow their business model.